Jump to navigation Jump to search

 - Each participant should listen to, understand, and follow the directives from the Event Moderator.

-- All pilots who wish to attend an event should sign up on the event-specific RSVP sheet.
+- All pilots who wish to attend an event should sign up on the event-specific RSVP sheet found in the #Announcements channel on UOAF Discord.
 Players can request slots or flights, but these will ultimately be decided on by the mission commanders.

 - Marshal and Briefing times must be respected.

 - All participants will show up on time with all hardware and installations ready to go at or before event time.

 |1.||Loadouts are crucial to mission planning.
 Also, BMS doesn't play nicely with multiple people editing the loadout of a flight at the same time.
 Leave this to Flight Leads to manage their flight's loadouts.|

 |2||Flight plans are crucial to mission planning.
 Leave this to Flight Leads to manage.|

 |3||This has a tendency to make BMS unstable.|